SunnyAris/JASON/JSON_schema.md

 Using JSON Schema to construct a model of your API response makes it easier to validate your API is returning the data is should.
 Monitor your API responses, ensuring they adhere to a specified format.
 Get alerted when breaking changes occur.

+example is a JSON string:

+``
+{"name":"John", "age":30, "car":null}
+``

+It defines an object with 3 properties:

+- name
+- age
+- car
+-
+Each property has a value.